 Along a quiet back street nestled in Le Marais lies the gorgeous establishment of Mariage Freres, the oldest maison de the in France, having been founded by two brothers Henri and Edouard in 1854.

-At Mariage Freres you will be greeted by a bustling crowd of tourists and Parisians all vying for the attention of the tea purveyors in the tea emporium.
+At Mariage Freres, you will be greeted by a bustling crowd of tea polgrims, tourists and Parisians all vying for the attention of the tea purveyors in the tea emporium.
 Here wide-eyed customers are enchanted by the assortment of more than 800 teas from 36 countries stored in beautiful tin jars shelved on a backdrop of dark wood.
-It feels like you are in and 18th century tea apothecary, and in face, you are.
-Even as you enter Mariage Freres the affair begins as you quietly queue past a selection of beautifully designed tea pots theieres and gifts such as tea canisters that if purchased can serve as a beautiful reminder of another era when you return back to your home.
+It feels like you are in and 18th century tea apothecary, and you are.
+Even as you enter Mariage Freres, the tea affair begins as you quietly queue past a selection of beautifully designed tea pots theieres and gifts such as tea canisters that if purchased can serve as a beautiful reminder of another era.

 At the back of the boutique is a salon bathed in a buttery antique light of a colonial styled dining area you can sample a large array of teas all served using purified water from the menu along with delicious gateaux and pastries that make up the French Art of Tea.
 Here proficient waiters will guide you among the tea varieties from Grand Cru teas to those perfumed with delicate sweet fragrances such as the Blue Tea to the hardy and robust kinds we may be more familiar with at least by name.
 After, you can stroll upstairs to the little Musee de The, which is a wonderful way to spend an afternoon soaking up the history of a tradition that remains with us.